hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ---|---
 driver_catalog |  Enables the driver catalog
 hotspots | VCF of hotspot locations.
+Mandatory if driver catalog enabled. driver_gene_panel | TSV of driver genes.
 Mandatory if driver catalog enabled.

 The hotspot VCF used by HMF (KnownHotspots.hg19.vcf.gz) is available to download from [HMFTools-Resources > Sage2](https://resources.hartwigmedicalfoundation.nl).
 A HG38 equivalent is also available.
 The file is used to re-annotate all somatic variants with a HOTSPOT or NEAR_HOTSPOT flag if they are on or within 5 bases of a hotspot.
 Hotspots are assigned a driver likelihood of 1.

+The driver gene panel is also available from [HMFTools-Resources > Gene Panel](https://resources.hartwigmedicalfoundation.nl)

 Note that generating the driver catalog for SNVs assumes that the VCF has been annotated with SNPEFF.